Exclusively pumping, also known as Eping, is a way for a mother to continue to give her baby breast milk when breastfeeding has failed or is delayed.

-"Hi everyone, I need some help.
+"Hi, everyone.
+I need some help.

 Now that I have a better handle on motherhood, I wanted to try again, but I don't want to go through weaning off a nipple shield.
-I would rather go from bottle feeding exclusively to breastfeeding exclusively.
+I would instead go from bottle feeding exclusively to breastfeeding exclusively.

-Anyone know how best to do this or if there's a way to do this?
+Does anyone know how best to do this or if there's a way to do this?

 Re: Back to Breast

 "Wow, Mama!
 Fantastic job, pumping so much for so long already!
 And it's great that you want to get your baby back to breastfeeding!
 Pumping is very exhausting, indeed!

 Have you heard of a Supplemental Nursing System?
 Your Lactation Consultant should be able to help you buy or make one.
 It is a bag, bottle, or syringe of breast milk hooked up to a tube that you tape down at your breast; this helps the baby a) stimulate your supply by actively nursing and b) helps baby transition from the fast and instant flow of the bottle to that of the breast.